 Contact us directly

-The menu bar also includes the "Contact Us" button, which calls up an integrated form for submitting questions/comments directly to Terra Support.
+The main menu bar also includes a "Contact Us" button, which calls up an integrated form for submitting questions/comments directly to Terra Support.